mignonrylie/mignonrylie/README.md

 ### Hi there!!

 I'm Rylie :)
-I'm currently working on iOS developing and server maintenance.

 <!--
 **mignonrylie/mignonrylie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.